 On approved studded tracks, replace broken or damaged studs immediately.
 If your track shows signs of deterioration, it must be replaced immediately.
 When in doubt, ask your dealer.
 Always proceed with a visual inspection of your track before each use.

-Riding with a damaged track or studs could lead to loss of control, resulting in a risk of serious injury or death.
+Riding with a damaged track or studs could lead to loss of control.